' Bankruptcy and Job Hunting - Law Offices of Robert M. Geller

 Job Hunting?
 How Bankruptcy Can Help

 The truth is, filing for bankruptcy in Tampa could actually improve your chances for employment.
-This varies from job to job, so it’s important to consider the field in which you are applying for employment, but for many, filing for bankruptcy is going to provide a number of positive benefits, including the likelihood of finding a new job.
+This varies from job to job, so it’s important to consider the field in which you are applying for employment.
+For many, filing for bankruptcy is going to provide a number of positive benefits, including the likelihood of finding a new job.

 What do you need to know about bankruptcy and your job hunt?

 One of the most embarrassing aspects of struggling with debt is the risk you face for wage garnishment.
-In some cases, your creditors will have the ability to garnish your earnings, which means your employer will know you are struggling financially.
+In some cases, your creditors will have the ability to garnish your earnings.
+This means your employer will know you are struggling financially.

 By filing for bankruptcy, you are limiting the ability of creditors to access your paycheck to collect their money.
 By preventing your wages from being garnished, your new employer might not ever know you are facing financial difficulties.